How Much Does It Cost to Install a New Bathroom?

 New Bathroom Design Costs

-It will likely cost you between £35 and £50 per hour to hire someone to professionally design a new bathroom.
+It would cost you between £35 and £50 per hour to hire someone to professionally design a new bathroom.

 New Bathroom Lighting Costs

-The average cost of new bathroom lighting will be somewhere between £25 and £50 although this is before any installation expenses.
+The average cost of new bathroom lighting will be somewhere between £25 and £50.
+However, this does not include the cost of bathroom light installation.